 When it comes to relieving the intraocular pressure created by open-angle glaucoma, typically the first lines of defense are eye drop medications or selective laser trabeculoplasty (SLT).
-Daniel Krivoy, MD, came up through the medical ranks at the same time that SLT first hit the scene in the early 2000s, so he has extensive experience with the treatment.
-Ever since, he has been helping his patients in Los Angeles, California, successfully overcome the symptoms of glaucoma.
+Daniel Krivoy, MD, Valentina Lozano, MD, and the team at Los Angeles Glaucoma Group have extensive experience with the treatment and help patients in Los Angeles, California, successfully overcome the symptoms of glaucoma.
 For more information, call 310-838-0202.

 Selective laser trabeculoplasty, or SLT, was first invented in 2002 as a way to encourage better drainage in your trabecular mesh, which is designed to provide an outlet for the fluid in your eyes.

 Your eyes produce a liquid called aqueous humor, which supplies critical nourishment for your ocular health.
 After producing the aqueous humor, your eye takes the nourishment it needs and the rest is drained through your trabecular mesh and then sent out into your bloodstream.

 When your trabecular mesh is compromised, whether due to age or something congenital, it prevents your aqueous humor from being released, creating a buildup that puts pressure on your optic nerve.

 Using SLT, our experienced providers target the tissue in your trabecular mesh with a laser that has minimal heat absorption, which means there’s less potential for tissue damage.
 The laser energy kick-starts a biological and chemical change in the tissue in your trabecular mesh that restores its ability to do its job — drain your eye.